 Wouldn’t it be great if your newborn came home from the hospital with a set of instructions and rules that spelled out exactly when you need to call the pediatrician?
-But she doesn’t.
+But they don’t.
 And your little one can’t tell you what’s wrong.
 So it’s important to know the signs of serious problems.

 When to Call the Doctor Right Away

 Yellowish skin or eyes.
 This can be a sign of jaundice, which usually develops between the second and fourth day after birth.
-You can check by pressing gently on your infant’s forehead -- if the skin looks yellow, she may have mild jaundice.
-Most hospitals check your newborn for jaundice before she goes home, but it can develop in breastfed babies anytime during the first week of life.
+You can check by pressing gently on your infant’s forehead -- if the skin looks yellow, they may have mild jaundice.
+Most hospitals check your newborn for jaundice before they go home, but it can develop in breastfed babies anytime during the first week of life.
 Your pediatrician will check for it during the first office visit, 1-3 days after the baby leaves the hospital.

 Your baby is sleeping more than usual or won’t wake up.
 It’s true that most newborns can sleep pretty much through anything.
-But if your baby won’t stir even after you’ve undressed her or prodded her a bit, it’s time to call the doctor.
+But if your baby won’t stir even after you’ve undressed them or prodded them a bit, it’s time to call the doctor.

 What to Watch For